 African American History Month began when Carter G. Woodson created Negro History Week in 1926.
 It is always celebrated in February.
 According to the Library of Congress, it “celebrates the contributions that African Americans have made to American history in their struggles for freedom and equality and deepens our understanding of our Nation’s history.”

 Students love interactive activities.
 There are many available that are connected to African American History.
-Take a 360 tour of the National Museum of African American History and Culture, take a journey on the underground railroad, explore an interactive timeline, make a 3D print of or explore a 3D model of an African American history artifact, explore the Civil Rights Trail, look at slavery from a different view, through an interactive timeline or meet 44 African Americans that shook up the world!
+Take a 360 tour of the National Museum of African American History and Culture, take a journey on the underground railroad, explore an interactive timeline, make a 3D print of or explore a 3D model of an African American history artifact, explore the Civil Rights Trail, look at slavery from a different view, or meet 44 African Americans that shook up the world!
 There are also many ready-made lesson plans about African American history available.
 Your students can learn about culture and change, the underground railroad, or try out a lesson a day for the month.
 Apply critical thinking skills by exploring primary sources from the National Museum of African American History, the Freedman’s Bureau, or another organization using the Library of Congress primary source analysis tool or this tool from Scholastic.

 Whatever you do, make an effort to celebrate an often not celebrated aspect of our American History during African American History Month.
 Start by exploring the TeachersFirst collection of African American history resources!